-The school has a separate Whistle-blowing Policy/Confidential Reporting Polcy that covers concerns regarding the way the school safeguards pupils - including poor or unsafe practice, or potential failures.
-This can be requested from the School Business Manager - Mrs Dale.
+The school has a separate whistle-blowing policy that covers concerns regarding the way the school safeguards pupils - including poor or unsafe practice, or potential failures.
+This can be requested from a member of the Senior Leadership Team.

 As a school we will provide details of how to contact Ofsted should a parent/carer request this information as they believe our school or nursery are not meeting the EYFS requirements.
 Additionally, if we become aware that we will be inspected by Ofsted we will notify parents and/or carers.
 After an inspection by Ofsted we will supply a copy of the report to parents and/or carers of children attending our setting on a regular basis.